elasticio/professional-services-best-practices/professional-services-development-guide.md

 * Triggers/actions comply with [OIH patterns](https://github.com/elasticio/Connectors/blob/master/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md).
 Even though OIH is not alive anymore, it is still a best practice to follow
 * Documentation (README.md file in the Github) is 100% ready
 * Changelogs (CHANGELOG.md) are created/updated.
 We use [this format as a standard](https://github.com/facebook/react/blob/master/CHANGELOG.md)
-* The same version must be specified in `component.json` (or `build.gradle`), `package.json`, github releases, CHANGELOG.md:
+* The same version must be specified in `component.json` (or `build.gradle`), github releases, CHANGELOG.md:
   * Component's version is updated according to [Semantic Versioning 2.0.0](https://semver.org/)
-* Component should be dockerised, add: `"buildType":"docker"` line into `component.json`
+* Component should be dockerised, add: `"buildType":"docker"` line into `component.json` (may be omitted as it is the only build type available now)
 * CI is set up (see more [here](#automated-build-tools))
-* All development branches are reviewed
+* All development branches are reviewed and PRs are approved
 * Support and documentation teams are notified about component updates in appropriate Slack channels
 * The general list of components is updated with all the changes: Sailor version, build type, etc. Including cases where component needs an additional setup for OEM clients (Like Google app, OAuth2 clients, etc.).
 [Link to the components list](https://docs.google.com/spreadsheets/d/1sEFpWfJNy3uWPSMlg9NrCK5AUlyfUmpjVIgUjovOuVw/edit?usp=sharing)
 * A release for the component is created in a GitHub repository.